panther-labs/tutorials/aws-security-logging/README.md

 In the Athena console, you can now run SQL queries.

 # Best Practices and Tips
-* Centralize CloudTrail Logging: Log all accounts into a single S3 Bucket, with the easiest implementation being an organization wide trail.
+* **Centralize CloudTrail Logging**: Log all accounts into a single S3 Bucket, with the easiest implementation being an organization wide trail.
-* S3 Access Logging: Enable S3 Access logging and tracking for CloudTrail in order to identify exfiltration.
+* **S3 Access Logging**: Enable S3 Access logging and tracking for CloudTrail in order to identify exfiltration.
-* Object Locking: For highly compliant environments, enable S3 Object Locking on your S3 Bucket to ensure data cannot not deleted.
+* **Object Locking**: For highly compliant environments, enable S3 Object Locking on your S3 Bucket to ensure data cannot not deleted.
-* KMS Encryption: Ensure log files at rest are encrypted with a Customer Managed KMS key to safeguard against unwarranted access.
+* **KMS Encryption**: Ensure log files at rest are encrypted with a Customer Managed KMS key to safeguard against unwarranted access.

 # Conclusion
 In this article, we covered the fundamentals of AWS CloudTrail.
 This service is critical for understanding your cloud security posture, and provides a wide variety of rich data.